skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   Stop the tape at this block number.
 In a TAP/TZX file, the first block is number 1, the second is 2, etc.

+--tape-sum MD5SUM
+  Specify the MD5 checksum of the TAP/TZX file. ``tap2sna.py`` will abort if there is a checksum mismatch.

 -u, --user-agent `AGENT`
   Set the User-Agent header used in an HTTP(S) request.